Last updated on January 25th, 2026 at 08:33 am

 2. Hotel Intergate Tokyo Kyobashi ⭐️⭐️⭐️

-This is an expensive hotel but if you can find a double room here for around $110USD with taxes I would definitely book a room here.
-Hotel Intergate Tokyo Kobashi hotels’ double rooms are 15 square meters in size.
+This is an expensive hotel, but if you can find a double room here for around $110USD with taxes, I would book a room here.
+Hotel Intergate Tokyo Kobashi’s double rooms are 15 square meters in size.

-And there are so many cool places to check out near this hotel, especially if you’re into movies.
+And there are so many incredible places to check out near this hotel, especially if you’re into movies.
 I discovered the National Film Center by accident and enjoyed wandering around the exhibitions.

 Hotel Intergate Tokyo Kyobashi